PermafrostDiscoveryGateway/viz-info/03_python-packages.md

 The viz-3d tiles package is essentially a wrapper around the py3dtiles library.
 It adds classes & functions for building the heirachy of Cesium 3D tileset JSON files, and for reading in shapefiles

 Since it was created, some of these classes were developed into the original `py3dtiles` library.
 We might want to eventually make use of those new classes instead.
-TODO: issue link
+See [PermafrostDiscoveryGateway/py3dtiles issues#6](https://github.com/PermafrostDiscoveryGateway/py3dtiles/issues/6).

 ## viz-workflow (pdg_workflow)
 [**GitHub link**](https://github.com/PermafrostDiscoveryGateway/viz-workflow)